Kyubey-kub/Portfolio-Website/README.md

 ## 🎯 Overview

-This is a professionally designed portfolio website built to showcase my work as a **Computer Engineering student** at Rajamangala University of Technology Phra Nakhon.
-The website features a modern dark theme with cyan accents, smooth animations, and an interactive certificate carousel system.

-### Key Highlights

-- **Enhanced Certificate Showcase**: Interactive carousel with smooth transitions
-- **Fully Responsive**: Perfect display on all devices (mobile, tablet, desktop)
+**Web Portfolio** is a beautifully crafted personal portfolio website designed to help professionals showcase their skills, projects, and achievements in an elegant and impactful way.
+Whether you're a developer, designer, photographer, or creative professional, this template provides everything you need to create a stunning online presence.

+### Why Choose This Portfolio?

+This project combines modern web design principles with practical functionality to deliver:

-- **Modern UI/UX**: Clean design with smooth scroll animations
+- **First Impression Matters**: Eye-catching hero section with smooth animations
-- **Fast Performance**: Optimized for quick loading times
+- **Professional Presentation**: Clean, minimalistic design that puts your work in the spotlight
+- **Easy to Use**: Simple setup process with clear documentation
-- **SEO Friendly**: Built with best practices for search visibility
+- **SEO Optimized**: Built with best practices for search engine visibility
+- **Fast Loading**: Optimized assets and code for lightning-fast performance
+- **Mobile-First**: Designed for all devices, ensuring perfect display everywhere

 ---